STLCC OneDrive = OneDrive for Business

 A. STLCC-IT has disabled the External Sharing feature because of the difficulties in overseeing accounts in a large environment like the STLCC.
 Oversight is especially critical with Office 365 applications because of the possible presence of data protected by regulations.
 STLCC-IT will continue to work with Microsoft to understand improvements that need to be made to support collaborative scenarios within an Office 365 environment.

-A. OneDrive is a better option for school related work.
+A. OneDrive for Business is a better option for school related work.
 It is the cloud storage solution integrated with the student email offering in Office365.
 OneDrive for Business is a college sponsored, cloud storage solution.
 It is one way to help you to store school work in the cloud and share with classmates and professors.

-DropBox is a consumer-oriented service, useful for sharing with family and friends.
+DropBox, Google Drive and the personal OneDrive services are consumer-oriented, useful for sharing with family and friends.
 If you are storing personal documents, you should be using a consumer service.